mfelements/node/README.md

-This is a repository for launching your own node for supporting MFElements project.
+This is a repository for launching your own node to support MFElements project.

 To launch node you need Docker and docker-compose to be installed on machine with supported architecture.